 April 15, 2019.
 Hikers are encouraged to apply early to secure a spot on the team!

-Experience the 80 mile Collegiate West portion of the Colorado Trail.
+Experience 70 miles of the Sangre De Cristo in the San Isabel mountain range.
 Averaging 13 miles of backpacking per day, this tour is sure to be as challenging as it is breath taking.
 Pun intended!

-Outfitted with great gear from CampCrate (click the link to see all the great gear they’re providing to participants for FREE!), you’ll spend most of your time above the treeline, offering incredible views.
-Especially as you take on Hope Pass and Lake Ann Pass.
-Both clocking in at about 12,500 feet elevation.
+Outfitted with great gear from CampCrate (click the link to see all the great gear they’re providing to participants for FREE!), you’ll spend most of your time above the treeline, offering incredible views of Great Sand Dunes National Monument and many surrounding 13ers.

-As you and your team hike, camp, and take in the scenery, you’ll engage in conversations about biblical justice that are sure to leave a lasting impact on your life.
+As you and your team backpack, camp, and take in the scenery, you’ll engage in conversations about biblical justice that are sure to leave a lasting impact on your life.